Ground Number: 516

 United Counties League Division 1

-POTTON UNITED were founded in 1943 and were an immediate success, winning the Bedfordshire Intermediate Cup a year later.
+POTTON UNITED FC was founded in 1943 and were an immediate success, winning the Bedfordshire Intermediate Cup a year later.
 Though they spent their early years in the South Midlands League, they switched to the United Counties League in 1961.
-They spent up until 2001 in it's top division, even winning the Championship on 2 occasions during the 1980's.
+They spent up until 2001 in its top division, even winning the Championship on 2 occasions during the 1980s.
 In 2004 they win promotion back to the Premier Division and were runners up to Cohenhoe United and Woodford United in each of their next 2 seasons.
-However they were relegated again in 2009 and have remained in Division 1 ever since.
-After a series of bottom half finishes they had their best season in a long time last time out, finishing 3rd and just missing out on promotion.
+However, they were relegated again in 2009 and have remained in Division 1 ever since.
+After a series of bottom half finishes, they had their best season in a long time last time out, finishing 3rd and just missing out on promotion.